Doctor of Veterinary Medicine Professional Program

 Fourth Year Professional Program

 Fourth-year students must complete required and elective rotations that vary depending on the students' selected focus area.
 Students must complete 43 credits in the senior year: 40 credits of clinical rotations and three credits in Clinical Conference.
-The clinic year consists of 24 blocks, two-to-three weeks in length, with up to four vacation blocks and three extramural experiences (Food Animal-focused students are required to take four extramural experiences).
+The clinic year consists of 24 blocks, two-to-three weeks in length, with up to four vacation blocks and three extramural experiences (Clinician Scientist, Epidemiology, & Food Animal Focus Areas have different extramural requirements).
 A total of 168 credit hours are required for graduation.
 Clinical Conference presentations are required of each senior.

 The clinic scheduling process begins in fall of third year with information sessions with senior clinicians and/or clinical coordinators, Academic Affairs, and Students Services.
-Watch the module for the clinic scheduling process for more details: DVM Fourth Year Modules.
+Watch the video for more details about the clinic scheduling process: DVM Fourth Year Modules.

 Fourth Year Professional Courses

 VMC 996 - Advanced Avian Clinical Medicine - Students will work with teaching birds to develop skills in avian handling, diagnostic sample collection, anesthesia and radiology.
 Cadavers will be used to teach orthopedic and soft tissue surgical procedures.
 Students and faculty will spend approximately 5 days in the field working with psittacine birds, waterfowl, and raptors at Sylvan Heights Waterfowl Park in Scotland Neck, NC, and at the Carolina Raptor Center in Charlotte, NC.
-Prerequisite: VMC 991 Basic Companion Avian Medicine Selective or VMC 991 Advanced Avian Medicine Selective.
+Prerequisite: VMC 988-Exotic Animal Medicine.

 VMC 959 - Advanced Primate Medicine - This rotation is designed to provide senior veterinary students with clinical experience in nonhuman primate medicine.
 Student will gain practical experience in the diagnosis, treatment, and prevention of disease in captive research primates maintained in research facilities.
 Students participate in formal rounds, autodidactic exercises, and case management at the Primate Center at Wake Forest University in Winston-Salem, NC.
 Housing is the student's responsibility - see Student Services for contact info.
 Prerequisite: VMC 991 Primate Selective.
 Must have instructor's approval.